untilyou58/laravel-practice/Prevent_rotating_image.md

 ### Perform image processing

 InterventionImage can do a lot of things, but here's an example of resizing while maintaining the aspect ratio that you'll often use and converting files to jpg format

 ```php
 $resized_image = Image::make($posted_image)->fit(640, 360)->encode('jpg');
 ```

-`$posted_image` is the unprocessed image, and `make()` loads the unprocessed image into InterventionImage. fit () is a method that specifies the width and height and trims if the aspect ratio does not match.
+`$posted_image` is the unprocessed image, and image before

+`make()` loads the unprocessed image into InterventionImage.

+`fit()` is a method that specifies the width and height and trims if the aspect ratio does not match.

-For simple resizing, resize() is fine, but I think this fit() is convenient because the image will be distorted.
+For simple resizing, `resize()` is fine, but I think this `fit()` is convenient because the image will be distorted.

 * For comprehensive image processing with Intervention Image, refer to this site.